The 9 players Chelsea signed along with Eden Hazard & how they fared

 Charly Musonda Jr

-With Lucas Piazon finally sold, Charly Musonda Jr – son of the former Anderlecht and Zambia stalwart Charly Musonda Sr – is making a good go of becoming Chelsea’s new classic perennial loanee.
+After Lucas Piazon was finally sold to Braga in 2021, Charly Musonda Jr – son of the former Anderlecht and Zambia stalwart Charly Musonda Sr – made a good go of becoming Chelsea’s new perennial loanee.

 He had a reputation as a teenage prodigy and was just 15 years old when Chelsea reportedly beat the likes of Barcelona, Real Madrid and Manchester United to his signature.